dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/systems.md

   * 13,700 feet cabin altitude (outflow valves automatically close to attempt to retain pressure)
   * 14,500 feet cabin altitude
     * PAX oxygen masks deploy
+    * Emergency lights come on
+* TODO@dwiese -- make sure nothing here is missing from photo of slide

+### Sort Me

+* Pneumatic
+  * NAC valves fail open
+  * HP kicks on e.g. when descending and low thrust setting
+  * "EMER PRESS"
+    * Check -- turn on -- check amber `L R EMER PRESS ON` CAS message -- back off
+* Pressurization
+  * Normal cabin altitude is 9.4 delta P and 8,000 feet cabin altitude at 51,000 feet altitude
+  * Squat switches on ground == outflow valves open
+  * Red `CABIN ALTITUDE` CAS message is SB-based
+  * 14,500 - masks drop AND emer lights come on
+  * DAU 1A FAIL can be losing information FROM pressurization controller, not the pressurization controller itself
+  * Emergency descent -- step 5 what is minimum altitude -- ask ATC e.g. for MVA -- also need altimeter setting
+    * Highly recommend turning AP back on once descending -- in case we pass out

 ## Powerplant